janjongboom/ttn-conf-workshop/instructions.md

 * Username: `arm-ttn-conference`
 * Password: `omgfota1`

-...
+Your device should already be configured here.
+Find it and switch to the device tab.
+Please don't remove or change any devices, everyone uses a shared account.

 ### Cloning the repository

 We have set up a repository which contains all the bits needed for a firmware update.
 It's already configured with the right credentials to talk to the special instance of TTN.
 Let's build this application in the online compiler.

 1. In the Online Compiler, click *Import > Click here to import from URL*.
-1. Enter `https://github.com/armmbed/lorawan-fota-demo` and click *Import*.
+1. Enter `https://github.com/janjongboom/ttn-conference-workshop` and click *Import*.

 Now we need to generate a certificate, that we can use to verify updates.